Big Agnes Tiger Wall UL2

-We prefer the Tiger Wall’s layout to Big Agnes’ Fly Creek, but it’s certainly not the only two door and vestibule design on the market.
-Among ultralight options, the Tiger Wall’s closest competition comes from the Nemo Hornet.
-The Hornet has the edge in price at $370 vs. $400, weighs a few ounces less, and has proven to be surprisingly durable despite the thin construction.
-But we think the new Tiger Wall is the better overall tent: the ridge pole across the middle greatly increases interior space, it has larger vestibules, and the rainfly provides full coverage (the Hornet’s rainfly doesn’t completely cover the tent body at the head end).
-Both options will be popular among the solo backpacking crowd, but the Tiger Wall gets the edge for those that need to fit a second person on occasion.
+Among two-door-and-vestibule ultralight options, the Tiger Wall’s closest competition comes from the Nemo Hornet.
+The Hornet has the edge in price at $370 vs. $400, weighs a couple ounces less at 2 pounds 6 ounces (vs. 2 lbs.
+8 oz. for the Tiger Wall), and has proven to be surprisingly durable despite the thin construction.
+But we think the Tiger Wall is the better overall tent: the large ridgepole across the middle greatly increases interior space, it has larger vestibules, and the rainfly provides full coverage (the Hornet’s rainfly doesn’t completely cover the tent body at the head end).
+Importantly, Nemo did give the Hornet a recent bump in space with two “FlyBar” pole clips that stretch the walls a bit more, but it’s still pretty tight for two.
+All told, both options are popular among the solo backpacking crowd, but the Tiger Wall gets the edge for those that want to occasionally fit a second person.

-A final alternative to the Tiger Wall is Big Agnes’ own Copper Spur.
-This tent is one of our favorites by combining true livability at a feathery 2 pounds 12 ounces.
-The Tiger Wall has the advantage in weight by 8 ounces, but if you’ll consistently need the two-person capacity, the Copper Spur is what we’d recommend.
-The high-volume hub design and center pole open the interior with near vertical walls, and the freestanding build makes it easy to get a taut set-up just about anywhere (for more information, see our in-depth Copper Spur review).
+Another alternative to the Tiger Wall is Big Agnes’ own uber-popular Copper Spur HV UL2, which was updated last year.
+This tent is our favorite all-around backpacking design for 2021 by combining true livability at a feathery 3 pounds 2 ounces.
+The Tiger Wall has the advantage in weight by 10 ounces, but if you’ll consistently need the two-person capacity, the Copper Spur is what we’d recommend.
+The high-volume hub design and center pole open the interior with near-vertical walls, and the freestanding build makes it easy to get a taut set-up just about anywhere.
 Both tents require care with the ultralight fabrics, but unless you are a true ounce counter, we think the Copper Spur is the better all-around tent.